iovavlas/MyDotNetPlayground/App_Data/Readme Entity Framework.txt

 	PM> update-database
 Under 'App_Data' we should then see a hidden DB file.
 By opening it, we should then navigate to the DB, under Server Explorer.

+We can override the default EF conventions for a column definition (e.g. a string is nullable by default) using Data Annotations in our Model (e.g. [Required]) and then running a migration.